|Settled by||Provide info|

 On the date March 8, 1969 East Chicago Heights police confiscated Charles Smith’s gun who was a Black P Stone gang member.
 Afterward Smith complained to his fellow Stones that he needed that gun back and a plot began about how to get it back from the police station.
 East Chicago Heights had a very small police force and many times during each day there would only be one officer in the station.
 Monty Powell then rounded up four other gang members and they stormed the police station after midnight.
 Monty Powell attempted to rob the police station of their guns with fellow gang members but the robbery went wrong when Monty Powell shot Officer Oscar Brumfield, who was the dispatcher and only one on duty.
 Powell shot Brumfield in the chest and killed him (Illinois People Vs. Monty Powell, 1973).
 This daring murder committed by the Black P Stones in 1969 showed not only that Chicago based street gangs had entered the suburbs, it also showed how dangerous they could be.
 Breaking into the police station and shooting the officer on duty with the plot to rob the station of firearms was indeed a bold and daring act by the Black P Stones.
 Monty Powell had just declared war on the East Chicago Heights police department that would cause tensions between police and Stones in the area for many years to come.

 In the early 1970s, the public housing projects were built in town.
 The Vera L. Yates projects were built near the intersection of 10th Place and Lexington.
 The Lena Canada projects were located around 16th and Drexel.
 The Celina Blake projects were built approximately at 11th and Berkley.
 There was also a fourth project that was only partially constructed at approximately Woodlawn Avenue and Cannon Lane, these apartments were all down Cannon Lane.
 The village of East Chicago Heights was financially disadvantaged by these public housing projects and the community became more impoverished as a result.
-The residents of the projects felt these public housing projects were a great place to live and even the gangs in the neighborhood like Black P Stones and Black Gangster Disciples were not a big problem in these developments.
+The residents of the projects felt these public housing projects were a great place to live and even the gangs in the neighborhood like Black P Stones were not a big problem in these developments.
 The public housing developments in the community caught national news when a grisly murder occurred in the incomplete development on Cannon Lane.

 On the night of May 11, 1978, Lawrence Lionberg and his fiancé Carol Schmal were kidnapped and taken to East Chicago Heights over to Cannon Lane.
 Lawrence Lionberg was brought to a field nearby on Cannon Lane and shot in the back of the head.
 Carol Schmal was taken into one of the abandoned townhouses at 1528 Cannon Lane and repeatedly raped before she was shot twice in the back of the head inside the abandoned project building.
 Four black males were convicted of the rape/murder: Dennis Williams, Willie Rainge, Kenneth Adams and Paula Gray were all charged with the murder, Paula Gray was charged with watching the crime while the three men attacked and killed the two (Illinois People vs. Williams, 1982).
 The crime shocked the nation because two white people were dragged to an all-black neighborhood raped and killed.
 The four involved were found not guilty and fully pardoned in 1996 after evidence surfaced that they did not do it, the case was known as the Ford Heights Four (pictured) after it was revisited years later, regardless, of the later overturning, the case left East Chicago Heights to have a bad reputation for many years to come, and white people were really scared to pass through the neighborhood.
 The projects where the murders happened closed down sometime between 1978 and the mid-1980s and all buildings were torn down and the road was removed, the Village of East Chicago Heights completely covered up that area.